-RULE OF THUMB: high altitude or high temperatures low altitude or low temperatures

-- choose leaner carburetor adjustment - choose richer carburetor adjustment
+RULE OF THUMB: high altitude or high temperatures 1⁄2 choose leaner carburetor adjustment low altitude or low temperatures 1⁄2 choose richer carburetor adjustment

-- Only use unleaded fuel with at least RON 95 (USA = Premium RON 91), mixed with high grade two-stroke oil.
-Other types of GASOLINE CAN CAUSE ENGINE FAILURE, AND THEIR USE WILL VOID YOUR WARRANTY. - ONLY USE HIGH-GRADE 2-STROKE ENGINE OIL OF KNOWN BRANDS (E. G. MOTOREX CROSS POWER 2T). - NOT ENOUGH OIL OR LOW-GRADE OIL CAN CAUSE EROSION OF THE PISTON.
-IF YOU USE TOO MUCH OIL, THE ENGINE CAN START SMOKING AND FOUL THE SPARK PLUG. - In the case of a leaner adjustment of the carburetor proceed cautiously.
-Always reduce the jet size in steps of one number to avoid OVERHEATING AND PISTON SEIZURE.
+- ONLY USE UNLEADED FUEL WITH AT LEAST RON 95 (USA = PREMIUM RON 91), MIXED WITH HIGH GRADE TWO-STROKE OIL.
+OTHER TYPES OF GASOLINE CAN CAUSE ENGINE FAILURE, AND THEIR USE WILL VOID YOUR WARRANTY. - ONLY USE HIGH-GRADE 2-STROKE ENGINE OIL OF KNOWN BRANDS (E. G. MOTOREX CROSS POWER 2T). - DO NOT USE PREMIXED TWO-STROKE OILS, OILS FOR OUTBOARD ENGINES OR NORMAL ENGINE OIL TO PREPARE THE MIXTURE. - NOT ENOUGH OIL OR LOW-GRADE OIL CAN CAUSE EROSION OF THE PISTON.
+IF YOU USE TOO MUCH OIL, THE ENGINE CAN START SMOKING AND FOUL THE SPARK PLUG. - IN THE CASE OF A LEANER ADJUSTMENT OF THE CARBURETOR PROCEED CAUTIOUSLY.
+ALWAYS REDUCE THE JET SIZE IN STEPS OF ONE NUMBER TO AVOID OVERHEATING AND PISTON SEIZURE.